 Compared to most African safari destinations, Uganda is one of the least expensive options.
 Safaris in Uganda are cheaper than in Kenya, Tanzania, and Rwanda.
 Zimbabwe has made a push towards luxury in recent years making it more expensive than Uganda.
 Zambia and Botswana are also more expensive than Uganda.

-Gorillas permits add a fixed cost to most itineraries (600 USD per person at time of writing, but increasing to 700 USD per person as of June 2020), but even accounting for this Uganda is cheaper than its neighbouring safari destinations.
+Gorilla permits add a fixed cost to most itineraries ($700 per person at time of writing) but even accounting for this Uganda is cheaper than its neighbouring safari destinations.

 The price you pay depends heavily on the length of your trip, the standard of accommodation you prefer, and the number of people you are travelling with.